 After joining the micbuilders and naturerecordists listservs, I discovered that Telinga Microphones (Klas Strandberg) had developed a plug-in powered mic called the EMKS-23 with a noise-floor of around 14dbA.
 (This is much quieter than my previous mics.)
 The mic is based on the EM23 omni capsule made by Primo (used in the Nakamichi CM-100 / CM-300).
 I bought a pair last year (about $600 USD after exchanging to Swedish Kronas).
 The difference was incredible.
 There was virtually no noise compared to my other mics.
 The high-end has a peaky response which makes the mic sound strident, but some corrective EQ tames it well.
 I can’t resist tinkering, so after I made some recordings I opened them up and found no magical electronics, just a capsule and a (well-chosen) FET.
 I did some research and found that the Primo capsules cost $60 USD each, and the FET (possibly a 2sk170? ) costs a few dollars depending on your source.
 I guess it’s “what the market will bear” so I’ll just call the expenditure “research”.

 In 2010 there was some chatter on the listservs about a (smaller & cheaper) set of low-noise mics from Telinga, as well as a similar system from Mike Rooke at pipmics.com.
 (Store now closed.)
-It seems as though another Primo capsule is at the heart of these new mics (based on the low noise mic spreadsheet (xls file) maintained by Rob Danielson).
-It’s the EM172 (pdf datasheet) and it has a FET already built-in, so it behaves just like the trusty old Panasonic WM-61a (except not noisy!)
+It seemed as though another Primo capsule is at the heart of these new mics: It’s the Primo EM172 (pdf datasheet) and it has a FET already built-in, so it behaves just like the trusty old Panasonic WM-61a (except not noisy!)
 Mike has a fantastic blog featuring extensive mic-building experiments with sound clips, explanations, and measurements.

 I called Primo and got 10 reasonably-matched capsules for $6 USD each.
 (They’re not selling these to end-users anymore, see below.)
 I hacked up some old cables and made a clip-on pair to test.
 The results are wonderful, very similar to the Telinga EMKS-23 but less strident (and 50x cheaper).
 I haven’t done a controlled comparison but the noise floor seems similar to the Telingas as well.